jurajpiar/tasegir/README.md

 $ tasegir lint
 $ tasegir lint-package-json
 ```
+#### Warning limit

+As developers are lazy, they tend to ignore warnings.
+To enforce some "care" from their side, there is a limit
+on how many warnings is allowed in the project.
+When exceeded the `lint` command will exit with non-zero status and
+hence will make for example CI fail.

+This limit is configurable using [.tasegir.js](#local-configuration) file.

 ### Types check

 When you want to perform just a type check without TypeScript compilation you can run `tasegir types-check`.
 This step is also part of the CI pipeline.